 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Bakersfield is February, with an average of 5.5 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 21% on February 20.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Bakersfield experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 5.9 months, from October 25 to April 22, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 19, with an average total accumulation of 1.8 inches.
+The month with the most rain in Bakersfield is February, with an average rainfall of 1.8 inches.

 The rainless period of the year lasts for 6.1 months, from April 22 to October 25.
-The least rain falls around July 6, with an average total accumulation of 0.0 inches.
+The month with the least rain in Bakersfield is July, with an average rainfall of 0.0 inches.

 The perceived humidity level in Bakersfield, as measured by the percentage of time in which the humidity comfort level is muggy, oppressive, or miserable, does not vary significantly over the course of the year, staying within 1% of 1% throughout.